ErfanBaeiri/AstralFixer/README.md

 # 💡 BugFixer - A Modern Q&A Platform Built with .NET 9

-AskHub is a full-featured, modern Question & Answer web application inspired by [Stack Overflow](https://stackoverflow.com/), developed using **.NET 9** and following **Clean Architecture** principles.
+BugFixer is a full-featured, modern Question & Answer web application inspired by [Stack Overflow](https://stackoverflow.com/), developed using **.NET 9** and following **Clean Architecture** principles.

 Whether you're seeking knowledge or helping others grow, BugFixer provides a rich, interactive platform that brings developers together.